ai-driven-dev/prompts/README.md

 - IMPORTANT RULE: **Explicit user confirmation is required at each step, wait for his approval before going to next step.**
 - Print current step at the beginning of each step.
+- Use short and concise bullets points, minimal words.

 ## Step: 1: Load the Knowledge Base
 - Please load "knowledgeBase".